WithSecureOpenSource/resource-api/documentation/tutorial.rst

  - teacher can teach MULTIPLE courses but each course can be taught only by a SINGLE teacher
  - teacher can grade a student ONCE for every course the teacher owns
  - every student can grade every teacher ONCE for every course the teacher was teaching
- - every student can make comments about the teacher as much as he wants
+ - every student can make comments about the courses as much as he wants

 3: entity diagram
 -----------------